sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 #### 4.1 Set the hyperparameters of instances of the class

-Inside the constructor of the class, take the hyperparameters argument from the user and set the data member `params_`, which the class inherited from `ReorderPreprocessType`, to the newly added struct.
+Inside the constructor of the class, take the hyperparameters argument from the user and set the data member `params_`, which the class inherited from `ReorderPreprocessType`, to the newly added struct by copying the argument passed in the constructor.

 ```cpp
 // File: src/sparsebase/preprocess/preprocess.h